YuriFra/Angular-form/README.md

 A Friend list, do this by sending a GET request to your local node server.

 A POST request to add a friend to your friend list.

-### Nice-to-have features

-- Make sure the email and phone number are actually emails and phone numbers.
-- Make it as easy as possible for a user to add a phone number, following phone numbers could all be valid:
-    - 0488888888
-    - +324888 88888
-    - 04 88 88 88 88
-    - 0      4 8     8 8888 88
-    - It's okay to only take Belgian phone numbers into account.
-- Make seperate pages for adding a friend and your friend list.
-- Make a "best friend" list by adding a favourite checkbox to the form
-    - You can also make a seperate page for your best friends
-    - You'll have to make a new app.GET function in your node server
-- Add extra fields, whatever you like.
-Examples:
-    - Profile picture
-    - Signature move
-    - Favourite meme
-    - ...
-- Think of your own new app.GET function, the possibilities are endless.
-Examples:
-    - A list of all the people that like php
-    - An amount of random friends from your list
-    - A list of all the people between the age of 30 and 40
-    - ...

 ### Steps
 1. Clone this repository locally